Block Editor

 With WordPress two variables, Margins and Padding can be set to help determine the overall presentation, as shown below:

-• Padding: This determines the amount of white space (or coloured space depending on the block’s settings) that surrounds the content, but within the boundary of the block, dimension P. The four padding values can either be set together or separately.
+• Padding: This determines the amount of white space (or coloured space depending on the block’s settings) that surrounds the content, but within the boundary of the block, dimension P.

-Page Overview #
+Document Overview #

 As web pages and posts become more complex, it is easy to lose sight of which block is being edited.
 To help, the editing process, apart from the document overview, WordPress has a Breadcrumb feature, which is found at the lower left of the editing screen.